Zebra Hunting in South Africa

 Zebra trophy hunted in South Africa.

-The trophy fee as a standalone Zebra hunt is between $1,000$1,600.
-Daily rates vary between $250 and $500 per day.
+Trophy fees as a standalone Zebra are between $1,000 and $1,600.
+Daily hunt rates vary between $250 and $500 per day.

 Included in the Zebra trophy fee is a licensed guide.
 As well as a hunting license and all permits.